AJHemmings/Movie-Recommendation-Library/README.md

-# Movie Recommendations Library
+# 🎬 Movie Recommendations Library

-🎬 A Movie Recommendations Library built with Next.js, Pinecone, and OpenAI embeddings that provides personalised movie suggestions based on user input.
+A Movie Recommendations Library built with Next.js, Pinecone, and OpenAI embeddings that provides personalized movie suggestions based on user input.

 ## Table of Contents